Everyone's Paying

 finding themselves jobless and unprepared.

-And it's soon apparent no country's spared;
+And it's soon apparent no country's spared:

 the whole world's at war, though it's undeclared.

-Facts about the pandemic were disclosed,
+Facts about the pandemic got disclosed,

-and self-quarantine measures got imposed;
+and self-quarantine measures were imposed;

-the airlines and national borders closed.
+while airports and national borders closed.

-Social distancing stressed out the nation,
+Social distancing stressed out the nation:

-for socialization is our foundation.
+socialization is our foundation.

-And we've got good reason to bellyache.
+And, we've got good reason to bellyache.

-Corporate greed failed hospital healthcare;
+Corporate greed failed hospital healthcare:

-profits increased, and so no one cared
+profits increased, and therefore no one cared,

-a pandemic could leave the world exposed.
+that this pandemic left the world exposed.

-A lack of supplies brought desperation,
+A lack of supplies brought desperation:

-and everyone's paying for that mistake.
+now, everyone's paying for that mistake.

 Copyright © Emile Pinet | Year Posted 2020